byuitechops/for-the-strength-of-developers/Handbook/2. Policies and Standards/stakeholders.md

 You may desire to skip straight to calling them or visiting them, depending on the urgency of the issue.

+## Emails
+You must CC Josh on every email sent to stakeholders.
+This is so he can stay in the loop and help where needed.
+If you do not hear back from them within two days, you may follow-up with another email.
+Calling them or going to their office may prove to be more effective, and you may call them at any time within office hours.

 ## Professionalism and Dress
 As employees of the school, it is important that you act professionally.
 Always greet them cordially and thank them for their time and help.